-The purpose of the Court Administration Program is to provide intervention and adjudication services such as taking minutes, filing and scheduling cases for attorneys and judges; hearing cases; collecting fees and court costs and ensuring that files and orders are properly completed, filed and archived.
+The purpose of the Court Administration Program is to provide intervention and adjudication services such as taking minutes, filing and scheduling cases for attorneys and judges; hearing cases; ensuring that files and orders are properly completed, and filed.

 Prime for Life

 The Youth Service staff and Probation staff offer drug testing to those juveniles that are ordered to be tested by the court.
 As a condition of court supervision, juveniles being supervised by the court must be drug screened each month or as directed by the court.
-The cost for a drug test is $20.00.
+Drug Testing provided by Juvenile Court is free.